Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 Hint:

-- You can create a component called as `Post.js`.
+- You can create a component called `Post.js`.
 - Call the `allPost` method in useEffect of that component.
 - create the state with help of **useState** hook.